KOSASIH/DataGenius-Solutions/README.md

 - **Quantum-safe Encryption**: Enhance data security with quantum-safe encryption algorithms to protect against emerging quantum computing threats.

-Certainly, here are additional long-term milestones and features for your DataGenius-Solutions roadmap:

 ### Q2 2027 - Q3 2027

 - **Data Synthesis and Generation**: Introduce AI-powered data synthesis and generation tools, allowing users to create synthetic data for testing and modeling.